petermolnar/another-simple-xml-sitemap/readme.txt

 Stable tag: 1.0.1
 License: Free

-Adds a sitemap.xml to your site, for a better search engine visibility;
+Add a sitemap at YOURSITE.COM/sitemap.xml

 == Description ==
+At first, please view MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html PLUS, this plugin writes the sitemap url in your robots.txt file, which is a good for search engines.

-If you have more thatn 50 000 posts, then dont use this plugin, but use plugins like "Better WordPress Google XML Sitemaps" or etc..)
-After activation, This plugin automatically adds the sitemap to your site (can be accessed at yoursite.com/sitemap.xml), also, this plugin writes the sitemap url in your robots.txt file, which is a good for search engines.
+[NOTE!!!: If you have more than 50 000 posts, then dont use this plugin, but use plugins like "Better WordPress Google XML Sitemaps" or etc..]